Slevinski/slevinski.github.io/series/formal-signwriting/entries/searching-signed-text/technical-notes.md

 - research workflows
 - reproducible technical practice

-## VIII.
-Appendix note on search workflow
+## Appendix note on search workflow

 The useful pipeline is: